-Owing to the recent surge in the literature on this topic, a large number of studies have been conducted on human activity recognition [1]-[3].
-In recent years, multimodal methods for HAR have gained popularity.
-Consequently, for a model to be successfully implemented, it must be efficient and accurate.
-Due to these reasons, works such as Persistent Appearance Network (PAN) [4] and Temporal Shift Module (TSM) [5], which can be utilized with both 3D and 2D CNNs, were brought about.
-Various types of CNN architectures e.q.
-[6] and [7] implement two-stream networks of 2D-CNNs whereas works like [8] are excellent example of 3D-CNN networks being both efficient and precise in their prediction.
-To learn long-range information from videos, Wang et al. proposed Temporal Segment Networks (TSN) [9] which uses segmented samples prior to feeding them to CNN architecture.
-Works such as Temporal Relation Network [10], Temporal Spatial Mapping [11], VLAD3 [12] and ActionVLAD [13], utilize this approach to deploy an efficient model.
+Owing to the recent surge in the literature on this topic, a large number of studies have been conducted on human activity recognition [4] [5] [6].
+Multi-modal methods for HAR have gained popularity over the last few years.
+That being said, for a model to be successfully deployed for use, it has to be efficient and accurate.
+Due to these reasons, works such as Persistent Appearance Network (PAN) [7] and Temporal Shift Module (TSM) [8], which can be utilized with both 3D and 2D CNNs, were brought about.
+Various types of CNN architectures e.g. [9] and [10] implement two-stream networks of 2D-CNNs whereas works like [11] are excellent example of 3D-CNN networks being both efficient and precise in their prediction.
+To learn long-range information from videos, Wanget al. proposed Temporal Segment Networks (TSN) [12] which uses segmented samples prior to feeding them to CNN architecture.
+Works such as Temporal Relation Network [13], Temporal Spatial Mapping [14], VLAD3 [15] and ActionVLAD [16], utilize this approach to deploy an efficient model.